-- Describe how the pattern of light changes when the clipboard changes from flat to angled. - Do you observe any difference in the brightness of the light? - Think about the amount of light energy from the flashlight that reaches any particular square on the graph paper.
+- Describe how the pattern of light changes when the clipboard changes from flat to angled.
+The area of illumination increases as the angle increases. - Do you observe any difference in the brightness of the light?
+Brightness might decrease as the light spreads out, depending on the flashlight and lighting conditions in your room.
+Think about the amount of light energy from the flashlight that - reaches any particular square on the graph paper.
 How does this change when you change the angle of the clipboard?